guardian/ophan-sparklines/README.md

 * __height__ : in pixels.
 Default is 40.

 * __hotLevel__:  pageviews-per-min level that triggers an emphasised graph line.
 The line will go bold at half this value, and extra-bold beyond it.
 This is also the level at which the graph compresses vertically.
-Default is 50.
+Default is 50, which seems appropriate for articles; fronts need a higher figure, e.g. 250.

 * __hotPeriod__ : number of recent minutes over which to calcuate the hotLevel.
 Default is 3.

-* __showStats__ : show the total hits counter.
-Default is `true`.
+* __showStats__ : show the total hits counter, when set to `1`.
+Default is `0`.

-* __showHours__ :  show the elapsed hour markers.
-Default is `true`.
+* __showHours__ :  show the elapsed hour markers, when set to `1`.
+Default is `0`.

 ### Installation